 - Math Education

 - Literacy, or

 Admission will be considered for applicants who do not meet the customary GPA/GRE or other requirements, but whose credentials indicate a good probability of success in doctoral study.

 To be considered for admission, the student must submit online an application www.applytexas.com with required documents or submit not uploaded documents to the UTRGV Graduate College by May 1 of the calendar year or August 1 for the following Spring Semester.
 Final admission to the Doctoral program will be made by a selection committee comprised of College of Education faculty members.
-Applicants will be notified June 1, of that year.
+Applicants will be notified June 1 or November 1 of that year.
 Accepted applicants of the Fall and the following Spring will be assigned to the same Cohort.

 The new type of class of doctoral students, the Cohort, is intended to be a cohesive, supportive, interactive group of individuals engaged in intellectual inquiry with each other, their professors, and selected educational practitioners.
 The courses, seminars, field experiences, and other academic opportunities offered within the program are the vehicles through which this intellectual inquiry takes place.
 Each member is required to participate in activities and to contribute as a member of this community of scholars.
 The Cohort proceeds as a group through a sequence of coursework, and research endeavors.
 Approval of a change from this policy and/or a leave of absence may be made only upon written request of the candidate to the Program Coordinator.
 The Program Coordinator, with faculty input, reserves the right to approve or disapprove.